-Benralizumab/placebo is to be stored at the study centre in a secured facility with limited access and stored in a temperature controlled unit.
+Benralizumab/placebo is to be stored at the study centre in a secured facility with limited access and controlled temperature.
 The temperature should be monitored on daily basis and documented in the temperature monitoring log according to the IP Handling instruction.